eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 #####	Difficulties Faced

-When I called the function size(x), on a nested *struct* "x", it always
+When we called the function size(x), on a nested *struct* "x", it always
 	returns the array [1 1] as the size of the nested *struct*.
 	It does not return a set of values that correctly/"correctly" indicates the size of the nested structure.